-In some cases, communicable disease staff work with other public health staff to control or stop an outbreak.
-For example, when restaurants or day care centers are involved, communicable disease nurses and environmental health staff work together to develop a coordinated response.
+In some cases, communicable disease staff works with other public health staff to control or stop an outbreak.
+For example, when restaurants or day care centers are involved, communicable disease investigators and environmental health staff work together to develop a coordinated response.

 For more information, please contact our staff at (513) 946-7887 or (513) 946-7849.

 Diarrheal illnesses are caused by bacteria, parasites and viruses.
 Primary symptoms can include diarrhea, fever and vomiting.
 Such illnesses can be especially harmful to children and are often spread –by bacteria that pass from the stool or soiled fingers of one person to the mouth of another person.
 This happens when basic hygiene and proper hand washing habits are not used.
 Frequent and thorough hand washing – especially among children – is the number one thing individuals can to do prevent the spread of disease.

 The following control measures will also help prevent diarrheal illnesses from occurring in your center:

 Exclude children and workers with diarrhea from your center